Update from the Producers of Waitress The Musical:

-Serving up a warm Broadway musical straight from the heart, Waitress transfers to the West End’s Adelphi Theatre in Spring 2019.
+Serving up a warm Broadway musical straight from the heart, Waitress has been opening up at the West End’s Adelphi Theatre.

 The beloved musical’s transfer, based on the 2007 film of the same name, has a score by six-time Grammy Award-nominated singer-songwriter Sara Bareilles, along with a book by Jessie Nelson.
 Waitress has been eagerly awaited in London, having scored four Tony Award Nominations on Broadway, including for Best Musical.